ICTU/quality-time/components/server/README.md

 ## Example reports

-The [`example-reports`](example-reports) are imported when the server is started and the database doesn't contain any sample reports yet.
-The server [`data` package](src/data/example-reports) contains the example reports.
+The [`example-reports`](src/data/example-reports) are imported when the server is started and the database doesn't contain any sample reports yet.
+Turn off the loading of example report by setting `LOAD_EXAMPLE_REPORTS` to `False`.
+See the [section on configuration](#configuration) below.

 ## API

-API documentation can be retrieved via http://www.quality-time.example.org/api (all versions, all routes), http://www.quality-time.example.org/api/v[1|2] (all routes for a specific version), and http://www.quality-time.example.org/api/v[1|2]/<route_fragment> (all routes matching a specific text fragment).j
+API documentation can be retrieved via http://www.quality-time.example.org/api (all versions, all routes), http://www.quality-time.example.org/api/v2 (all routes for a specific version, in this case version 2), and http://www.quality-time.example.org/api/v2/<route_fragment> (all routes matching a specific text fragment).

 ## Data model